thunderrabbit/mankind-project-japan/content/location.md

 Tokyo Men's Group currently meets in Hiroo on 1st and 3rd Tuesdays.
 We meet in the office of one of our members, so the venue is available for our circle at no cost.
-No smoking.
-Water is available.

 Email tokyoATmypowercircle.org for questions or more information.